 - Safe systems of work

 - Safe and competent employees

 - Supervision, information, instruction and training

 Wessex Archaeology ensures that at all levels, staff are trained in Health & Safety.
-The Senior Management Team are trained to IOSH Leading Safely standard, and we lead the sector by employing a full time Health & Safety professional who is a Graduate Member of the Institute of Occupational Safety and Health (IOSH).
+The Executive & Senior Management Team are trained to IOSH Leading Safely standard, and we lead the sector by employing a full time Safety & Health Practitioner who is a Chartered Member (CMIOSH) of the Institute of Occupational Safety and Health (IOSH).
 All our Project Managers attend the IOSH Managing Safely course, ensuring that from project start we are working safely.

 Our Supervisors and Officers are trained in National Vocational Qualifications (NVQ) or the Construction Industry Training Board (CITB) nationally recognised schemes; Site Supervisors Safety Training Scheme (SSSTS) and Site Management Safety Training Scheme (SMSTS).

 Our fieldwork site staff as well as being professional archaeologists are all trained in Health & Safety Awareness as required by the ‘Constructing Better Health scheme’ and hold the Construction Skills Certification Scheme (CSCS) card.